Skip to content

 GCP and AWS patterns

 The template documents GKE/EKS deployment expectations, identity patterns, artifact registries and operational runbooks without pretending local tests are cloud proof.
+An opt-in edge layer (Cloud Armor / AWS WAF+Shield, Cloudflare optional) sits in front of the Ingress once an adopter wires it in.

 Agentic Operating Model